5 januari 2023

 This is what we can do for you

-At the umbrella company Dutch Employer of Record, we can help take care of all these responsibilities on your behalf.
+At the Employer of Record the Netherlands, we can help take care of all these responsibilities on your behalf.
 Our team of experts is experienced in setting up and managing payroll and HR structures, as well as handling any necessary paperwork or administrative tasks.

 Additionally, we can provide you with valuable guidance and advice on employment regulations, tax laws and other important topics related to doing business in the Netherlands.